Sam Sheppard: Richard Eberling

 With regard to tying the blood to Eberling, the DNA analysis that was allowed to be admitted to the trial was inconclusive.
 A plaintiff DNA expert was 90% confident that one of the blood spots belonged to Richard Eberling but, according to the rules of the court, this was not admissible.
 The defense argued that the blood evidence had been tainted in the years since it was collected, and that an important blood spot on the closet door in Marilyn Sheppard's room potentially matched 83% of the adult white population.
 The defense also pointed out that the results in 1955 from the older blood typing technique, that the blood collected from the closet door was Type O, while Eberling's blood type was Type A.

 Throughout his life, Richard Eberling was associated with women who had suspicious deaths and he was convicted of murdering Ethel May Durkin, a wealthy, elderly widow who died without any immediate family.
 Durkin's 1984 murder in Lakewood, Ohio, was uncovered when a court-appointed review of the woman's estate revealed that Eberling, Durkin's guardian and executor, had failed to execute her final wishes, which included stipulations on her burial.

 Durkin's body was exhumed and additional injuries were discovered in the autopsy that did not match Eberling's previous claims of in-house accidents, including a fall down a staircase in her home.
 In subsequent legal action, both Eberling and his partner, Obie Henderson, were found guilty in Durkin's death.
 Coincidentally, both of Durkin's sisters, Myrtle Fray and Sarah Belle Farrow, had died under suspicious circumstances as well.
 Fray was killed after being "savagely" beaten about the head and face and then strangled; Farrow died following a fall down the basement steps in the home she shared with Durkin in 1970, a fall in which she broke both legs and both arms.

 Although Eberling denied any criminal involvement in the murder of Marilyn Sheppard, Kathy Wagner Dyal, who worked alongside Eberling in caring for Ethel May Durkin, also testified that Eberling had confessed to her in 1983.
 A fellow convict also reported that Eberling confessed to the crime.
 The defense called into question the credibility of both witnesses during the 2000 civil trial.
 Eberling died in an Ohio prison in 1998, where he was serving a life sentence for the 1984 murder of Ethel May Durkin.

 Verdict

 After twelve weeks of trial, 76 witnesses, and hundreds of exhibits, the case went to the eight-person civil jury.
-The jury deliberated just three hours on April 12, 2000, before returning a unanimous verdict that Samuel Holmes Sheppard had failed to prove by a preponderance of the evidence that his father had been wrongfully imprisoned.
+The jury deliberated just three hours on April 12, 2000, before returning a unanimous verdict that Samuel Reese Sheppard had failed to prove by a preponderance of the evidence that his father had been wrongfully imprisoned.